Table of Contents

 Favorable Tax Treatment

 Contributions to the ESPP are deducted from your paycheck and taxed at ordinary rates like your salary.
-If your plan is qualified, you will be eligible for tax advantages if you hold the shares long enough according to IRS rules discussed above.
+According to IRS rules discussed above, if your plan is qualified, you will be eligible for tax advantages if you hold the shares long enough.

 Stock Appreciation + Dividends + Long Term Holding = Rewarding